 The Army organises and trains ground forces and air defence units.
-In co-ordination with the Air Force and the Navy, Army units conduct domestic and international operations together with other nations, organisations and authorities.
+In co-ordination with the Air Force and the Navy, Army units conduct domestic and international operations together with other nations, organisations and government agencies.

-The primary task of the Army's military units is to contribute to the defence of Sweden through the capacity to repel a similarly equipped opposing ground force.
-If directed to do so by Parliament, military units should also be prepared to take part in military operations outside Sweden.
+The primary task of the Army's military units is to contribute to the defence of Sweden with our capacity to repel a similarly equipped opposing ground force.
+On Parliament's orders, our units must also be prepared to take part in military operations outside Sweden.
 In such cases, the Army contributes personnel and materiel.
 A number of army units are assigned to international force registers.
 Parts of these units serve within the auspices of military peacekeeping operations.

-Mechanised units, equipped with combat vehicles, are among the Army's most powerful in terms of firepower.
-The units are trained and equipped for combat against all types of enemy in different terrains and environments.
+Mechanised units, equipped with combat vehicles, are some of the Army's most powerful units, in terms of firepower.
+The units are trained and equipped for combat against all types of enemies, and are used to different terrains and environments.